-INDF-Uganda’s core program areas center on personal development and ethical practice.
+INDF-Uganda’s core program areas center on Human Rights, Health, and Community Development

 With support from our partners and sponsors, We ensure that every child gets the opportunity to go to school because it is through education that young people can break the cycle of poverty

 The students/pupils are provided with tuition fees, learning materials and uniforms in so that they can attend school.
 Parents/guardians are also encouraged to contribute some scholastic materials e.g. books, pens etc. where possible.
 Regular school monitoring visits to check on the progress of the students are done as well.

 You can help to ensure the education of our children, by taking over a personal sponsorship for a child.

 The Ugandan School system starts with Primary School(lasting 7 years),then Secondary School for O’Level[4 years] and A’Level[2 years] (lasting 6 years).
 On completion of O’Level, the students have the opportunity to go for Vocational Training or continue with A’Level and then join University.
 The Ugandan school year consists of three terms, which all require payment of school fees.

 We provide vocational and life skills for youths and women.
 We train beneficiaries, equip them with skills and startup tools in the trades of Carpentry and Joinery, Tailoring and Garment Cutting ...

 Hair dressing and styling, Motorcycle Mechanics, Computer Applications, Knitting, Bricklaying and Concrete Practice, molding and crafts and Electronics.

 Need: all parents want to give their children a roof over their heads, food in their bellies and clothes.
 One of the ways to help the youth and women to create a world where they can achieve their full potential is by helping them acquire skills to become financially stable and self-reliant.
 A majority of our youth and women are school dropouts pressured by poverty rendering them idle and hence wasted.